firedrakeproject/firedrake-fluids/README.md

 make html
 ```

-from the Firedrake-Fluids `doc` directory.
+from the Firedrake-Fluids `docs` directory.
+Alternatively, the latest version of the documentation can be viewed [here](http://firedrake-fluids.readthedocs.org/en/latest/).

 ## Citing